GfSE/SAF-Cameo-Profile/README.md

 ## SAF Plugin (recommended)
- **[SAF_Plugin.zip](SAF_Plugin/plugin.zip)** installs the SAF Profile and additional Diagram types for some Viewpoints.
-It is required to open the SAF FFDS Example Model.
+ **[SAF_Plugin.zip](SAF_Plugin/plugin.zip)** installs the SAF Profile, additional Diagram types for some Viewpoints, some project templates and the FFDS Example Model.
+The plugin is required to open the SAF FFDS Example Model.
 The plugin also provides the SCM Profile that is used to develop viewpoints in SAF.

+The SAF Plugin is installed using the Resource/Plugin Manager which can be started from the Help Menu in Cameo.

 ## SAF Profile
 **[SAF_Profile.mdzip:](SAF_Plugin/profiles/SAF_Profile.mdzip)** The mdzip file contains the SAF Profile with Stereotypes according to the [SAF-Specification](https://github.com/GfSE/SAF-Specification/).
 See this [List of Stereotypes](https://github.com/GfSE/SAF-Specification/blob/main/stereotypes.md).